santiagobarreda/brms_tools/docs/week-2.md

 ### The model

 To specify a multilevel model, you need to write a slightly more complicated model formula.
-This explanation assumes that you have a dataframe or matrix where one column contains the variable you are interested and predicting (in this case `f0`), and another column contains a vector containing unique labels for each speaker or source of data (in this case a unique speaker label `uspeaker`).
+This explanation assumes that you have a dataframe or matrix where one column contains the variable you are interested and predicting (in this case `f0`), and another column contains a vector containing unique labels for each speaker or source of data (in this case a unique speaker label `speaker`).

 To indicate that your model contains an 'upper' level where you have clusters of data coming from different individuals, you have to put another model inside your main model!